-Core Issues in Long-Term Value Creation

-Investor Rights

-CalPERS is a provider of capital to corporations, external managers, and investment vehicles in both public and private markets.

-Regulatory Effectiveness

-Regulation protects CaIPERS as an investor from externalities, maintains fair, orderly, and efficient financial markets, and facilitates capital formation.

-Corporate Reporting

-CalPERS expects fair, accurate, and timely reporting on how companies employ and identify risks related to financial, human, and physical capital to generate sustainable economic returns.
+Core Issues in Long-Term Value Creation Investor Rights CalPERS is a provider of capital to corporations, external managers, and investment vehicles in both public and private markets.
+Board Quality: Diversity, Regulatory Effectiveness Independence and Competence Regulation protects CalPERS as Corporate boards of companies, an investor from externalities, investment vehicles, and maintains fair, orderly, and efficient external managers are financial markets, and facilitates accountable for overseeing capital formation. the use of our capital.
+Corporate Reporting CalPERS expects fair, Compensation accurate, and timely reporting Well-designed incentives on how companies employ reward and align the users and identify risks related to of our capital with CalPERS financial, human, and physical objectives to achieve capital to generate sustainable sustainable, long-term economic returns. investment returns.

-Board Quality: Diversity,

-Independence and Competence Corporate boards of companies, investment vehicles, and external managers are accountable for overseeing the use of our capital.

-Compensation

-Well-designed incentives reward and align the users of our capital with CalPERS objectives to achieve sustainable, long-term investment returns.